iremkapucuoglu/p4b-website/content/en/posts/2021-11-10-xpreneurs-incubator.md

 - news
 date: 2021-11-10T09:00:00.000+00:00
 description: ''
-image: "/images/xpreneurs_banner.webp"
+image: "/images/blog/xpreneurs/xpreneurs_banner.webp"
 summary: 'We are part of batch #10 of the incubator program XPRENEURS by UnternehmerTUM.
   Here, we’ll explain in more detail how the program works and what goals we have set for ourselves. '
-thumbnail: "/images/xprenuers_banner_gr-1.webp"
+thumbnail: "/images/blog/xpreneurs/xpreneurs_thumbnail.webp"
-title: XPRENEURS Incubator
+title: Getting market-ready with XPRENEURS Incubator
 translationKey: ''

 ---
 ## Incubator Program XPRENEURS

-We are part of batch #10 of the incubator program **XPRENEURS** by **UnternehmerTUM**.
+We are part of batch #10 of the incubator program XPRENEURS by [UnternehmerTUM](https://www.unternehmertum.de/).
 Here, we’ll explain in more detail how the program works and what goals we have set for ourselves.

 ## Program and aim of XPRENEURS